-But it was a rigorous schedule, the actress recalled, with Hope leading the charge.
+But it was a rigorous schedule, the actress recalled, and Hope lead the charge.

-Humanity, caring, commitment, support of the troops—that was the mission of the USO and it was Hope’s goal, too.
-When the USO was founded in 1941 and he began doing USO shows, he provided a crucial link to home for military families.
+Humanity, caring, commitment, support of the troops—that was the mission of the USO, and it was the mission of the Bob Hope USO shows too.
+When the USO was founded in 1941 and Hope began performing, he provided a crucial link to home for military families.

 Your donations help the USO deliver world-class entertainment to service members and military families around the world.

 Communication wasn’t instantaneous like it is today.
 In the 1940s and 1950s, Hope often did his radio show from military bases overseas.
 “The people back at home loved hearing something from a base from where one of their loved ones was stationed,” Linda said.
 Handwritten letters were also cherished, she added.

 “I remember seeing these letters Dad would get on very thin, onion-skin paper.”
 It was correspondence from the GIs.
 He received thousands of letters over the years.
 His secretary would sit down with him every week or two, and he would dictate responses to be typed up and mailed off.